A Study in Scarlet: Part II: "The Country of the Saints"

 In Utah's Salt Lake Valley in 1847, John Ferrier and a little girl named Lucy, the only survivors of a small party of pioneers, are rescued from death by a party of Latter-day Saints led by Brigham Young, but only on the condition that they adopt and live under the Mormon faith.
 Years later in 1860, a now-grown Lucy befriends and falls in love with Jefferson Hope.
 However, Young forbids her from marrying outside the faith and demands that she marry either Joseph Stangerson or Enoch Drebber, both sons of members of the church's Council of Four.
-Ferrier, who has adopted Lucy and sworn never to marry his daughter to a Mormon, sends word to Hope in hope of escape.
+Ferrier, who has adopted Lucy and sworn never to marry his daughter to a Mormon, sends word to Hope in order to help them escape.

 Lucy is given one month to choose between her suitors.
 Hope arrives on the eve of the last day, and they all escape under cover of darkness.
-The Mormons intercept the escapees while Hope is away hunting, as their food had run out.
-Ferrier is killed by Stangerson while Lucy is forcibly married to Drebber and dies less than a month later from a broken heart.
+While Hope is hunting in the mountains, the Mormons catch up to the escapees; Stangerson kills Ferrier, while Lucy is taken back to the Mormons' settlement and forced to marry Drebber.
+She dies of a broken heart less than a month later.
 Hope breaks into Drebber's house the night before Lucy's funeral to kiss her body and remove her wedding ring.
 He swears vengeance on Drebber and Stangerson but begins to suffer from an aortic aneurysm, causing him to leave the mountains to earn money and recuperate.
 After returning years later, he learns Drebber and Stangerson have fled Salt Lake City after a schism between the Mormons.
 Drebber is now wealthy from Lucy's estate and Stangerson has become his secretary.
-For over 20 years Hope pursues them; in Cleveland, Ohio, Hope recognizes Drebber who has Hope imprisoned for a few months as a "rival in love".
+For over 20 years Hope pursues them; in Cleveland, Hope recognizes Drebber who has Hope imprisoned for a few months as a "rival in love".
 After being released, Hope tracks them to Europe through France, Russia, Denmark and to England.